emc-openstack/vnx-direct-driver/README_ISCSI.md

 In following scenarios, VNX storage-assisted volume migration will not be triggered:

-1. Volume migration between backends with different storage protocol, ex, FC and iSCSI
+1. Volume migration between back ends with different storage protocol, ex, FC and iSCSI
-2. Volume migration from pool-based backend to array-based backend
-3. Volume is to be migrated across arrays
+2. Volume is to be migrated across arrays

 ## Initiator auto registration

-If `initiator_auto_registration=True`, the driver will automatically register iSCSI initiators with all working iSCSI target ports on the VNX array during volume attaching (The driver will skip those initiators that have already been registered)
+When `initiator_auto_registration=True`, the driver will automatically register iSCSI initiators to all working iSCSI target ports of the VNX array during volume attaching (The driver will skip those initiators that have already been registered) if the option `io_port_list` is not specified in cinder.conf.

-If the user wants to register the initiators with some specific ports but not register with the other ports, this functionality should be disabled.
+When a comma-separated list is given to `io_port_list`, API `initialize_connection()` will only register the initiator to the ports specified in the list and only return iSCSI target port(s) which belong to the target ports in the `io_port_list` instead of all target ports.When `use_multi_iscsi_portals` is also set to `True`, all working iSCSI target portals in `io_port_list` will be returned via `target_iqns` and `target_portals` in `connection_info` structure.

+Here is an example

+    io_port_list=a-1-0,B-3-0

+`a` or `B` is **Storage Processor**, the first numbers `1` and `3` are **Port ID** and the second number `0` is **Virtual Port ID**

+Note:

+* Rather than de-registered, the registered ports will be simply bypassed whatever they are in `io_port_list` or not.
+* Driver will raise an exception if ports in `io_port_list` are not existed in VNX during startup.

 ## Initiator auto deregistration

 Enabling storage group automatic deletion is the precondition of this function.
-If `initiator_auto_deregistration=True` is set, the driver will deregister all the iSCSI initiators of the host after its storage group is deleted.
+If initiator_auto_deregistration=True is set, the driver will deregister all the iSCSI initiators of the host after its storage group is deleted.

 ## Read-only volumes

 OpenStack support read-only volumes.
 The following command can be used to set a volume as read-only.

-        cinder readonly-mode-update <volume> True
+        cinder --os-username admin --os-tenant-name admin readonly-mode-update <volume> True

 After a volume is marked as read-only, the driver will forward the information when a hypervisor is attaching the volume and the hypervisor will have an implementation-specific way to make sure the volume is not written.

 ##  Volume number threshold

 In VNX, there is limit on the maximum number of pool volumes that can be created in the system.
 When the limit is reached, no more pool volumes can be created even if there is remaining capacity in the storage pool.
-In other words, if the scheduler dispatches a volume creation request to a backend that has free capacity but reaches the limit, the backend will fail to create the corresponding volume.
+In other words, if the scheduler dispatches a volume creation request to a back end that has free capacity but reaches the limit, the back end will fail to create the corresponding volume.

 The default value of `check_max_pool_luns_threshold` is `False`.
-When `check_max_pool_luns_threshold=True`, the pool-based backend will check the limit and will report 0 free capacity to the scheduler if the limit is reached.
-So the scheduler will be able to skip this kind of pool-based backend that runs out of pool volume number.
+When `check_max_pool_luns_threshold=True`, the pool-based back end will check the limit and will report 0 free capacity to the scheduler if the limit is reached.
+So the scheduler will be able to skip this kind of pool-based back end that runs out of the pool volume number.

 ## Multiple pools support

-When a storage pool is configured for a Block Storage backend (named as pool-based backend), only that storage pool will be used by that Block Storage backend.
+When a storage pool is configured for a Block Storage back end (named as pool-based back end), only that storage pool will be used by that Block Storage back end.
-If `storage_vnx_pool_name` is not configured, then all the pools on the VNX array will be used by that Block Storage backend and the scheduler will choose which pool to place the volume based on the capacities and capabilities of the pools.
+If `storage_vnx_pool_name` is not configured, then all the pools on the VNX array will be used by that Block Storage back end and the scheduler will choose which pool to place the volume based on the capacities and capabilities of the pools.
-This kind of Block Storage backend is named as array-based backend.
+This kind of Block Storage back end is named as array-based back end.

 To adhere to the official pool-aware scheduler framework, the old extra spec key `storagetype:pool` is obsoleted and it will be ignored by the newer driver. `pool_name` is the replacement offered by pool-aware scheduler framework.

-Here is an example about configuration of array-based backend.
+Here is an example about configuration of array-based back end.

         san_ip = 10.10.72.41
         #Directory path that contains the VNX security file.
 Make sure the security file is generated first